sundar19/Ozone_motors/sensor_2_jetson/Readme.txt

-This folder tells about initializing 2 CAN ports and sending data from arduino to chipkit via nxp (with transceivers) Changes made with main.c
+NOTE: First switch ON power supply for NXP and then connect the USB else it wont respond This folder tells about initializing 2 CAN ports and sending data from arduino to chipkit via nxp (with transceivers) Changes made with main.c